 Age Salary

-The data in Python DataFrame is stored in a tabular format of rows and columns.
-It means, you can access items using columns and rows.
+The data in DataFrame is stored in a tabular format of rows and columns.
+It means you can access items using columns and rows.

-You can access the columns in two ways, either specifying the column name inside the [] or after a dot notation.
-Both these methods will returns the specified column as a Series.
+You can access the columns in two ways: specify the column name inside the [] or after a dot notation.
+Both these methods will return the specified column as a Series.

 -----Accessing Columns-----